NetBSD/src/usr.bin/xlint/lint1/README.md

-[//]: # ($NetBSD: README.md,v 1.2 2022/04/13 22:58:18 rillig Exp $)
+[//]: # ($NetBSD: README.md,v 1.3 2022/04/16 09:18:33 rillig Exp $)

 # Introduction

+Lint1 analyzes a single translation unit of C code.

+* It reads the output of the C preprocessor, comments are retained.
+* The lexer in `scan.l` and `lex.c` splits the input into tokens.
+* The parser in `cgram.y` creates types and expressions from the tokens.
+* It checks declarations in `decl.c`.
+* It checks initializations in `init.c`.
+* It checks types and expressions in `tree.c`.

-To learn how a specific message is triggered, read the corresponding unit test in `tests/usr.bin/xlint/lint1/msg_???.c`.
+To see how a specific lint message is triggered, read the corresponding unit test in `tests/usr.bin/xlint/lint1/msg_???.c`.

 # Features